 Of course there are other podcasts I listen to on a more selective basis as well.

 A new entry since 2016 is Stephen Warley’s Life Skills That Matter.
 His podcast is targeted at listeners who are self-employed but he will often feature guests who discuss productivity or time-management strategies that are more generally applicable.

 Finally, The 5 AM Miracle with Jeff Sanders often covers personal productivity strategies.
-Jeff also sprinkles in fitness and health coaching among a wide variety of topics.
+Jeff also sprinkles in a wide variety of topics including fitness and health coaching.